 Welcome to another Game of the Year ceremony from the only true game critics in existence!
 Although a number of 2013 releases were delayed, it still turned out to be a great year overall, with the likes of Metro: Last Light, Grand Theft Auto V, Wasteland 2, and other great games.
 To accommodate all of this year’s releases, we will have many separate awards.
 Every nominee and winner is chosen carefully by our gaming staff, the most critical and fair reviewers in the world.

 The gaming industry seriously lacks good, critical reviewers with good judgement.
 Most other media outlets will give out awards to games that they simply enjoyed the most, but GND-Tech is the one exception.
 This industry is backwards with many of the highest rated games being inferior, and often terrible games designed for people with no intellect and no attention span.
 But here at GND-Tech, we recognize and value effort, good ideas, thought-provoking and challenging games.
 We scold rehashed, generic, low quality games which dominate the industry.
 Only the very best games are winners here.
-See our article here to see how critical and true we are.

 So come forward and witness the number one game awards ceremony in the world!